 And then I ask myself, Is there a relationship between a bot and human who leaves before a page is loaded?
 Doesn’t that imply bounce rate might be a factor combined with the page speed component?
 Now, I know that Mr. Kaushik would bury me if I tried to make this comparison at a conference panel because I am making assumptions that cannot or will not be verified.
 But I am going to guess that Google has a metric that correlates the average bounce rate and time a human will wait for a page to load (BBR: bot bounce rate).

 But there are a lot more factors to consider here.
 And those seemingly infinite layers of complexity make my head spin.
 An easy example is: Selecting low-traffic, high-conversion keywords versus high-traffic and low-conversion keyword sets.
 This seems like a no-brainer until you have to try and convince a client that lower traffic with “hopefully” higher conversion is a worthwhile investment.
 The wait and see approach is never popular no matter the state of the economy.

-The complexity largely steams from human behavior over what Google deems "commercial" keyword phrases.
+The complexity largely stems from human behavior over what Google deems “commercial” keyword phrases.
 In a nut shell, identifying the strategy to direct traffic to your site into conversion channels requires fair more evaluation than monthly keyword activities.
 This is scary for any SEO because the tools to identify those keyword differences are unique to every site.

 There is no tool and there never will be.
 To maximize traffic, you need to make decisions that cannot be correlated to past successes.
 You need to study the Web analytics, test in real world environments, and adjust and adapt accordingly.